panjunbingtj/whale/SECURITY.md

 ## Authentication (Kerberos)

-Storm offers pluggable authentication support through thrift and SASL.
+Whale offers pluggable authentication support through thrift and SASL.
 This example only goes off of Kerberos as it is a common setup for most big data projects.